This caramel apple upside-down cake is the perfect dessert for fall!

 • In a small bowl, combine flour, baking powder, salt and cinnamon.
 Set aside.

-• With an electric mixer, beat butter and sugar on medium high speed until pale and creamy, about 3 minutes.
+• With an electric mixer, beat butter and sugar on medium high speed until pale and creamy, about 3 minutes, scraping down the bowl as needed.

 • Add the eggs one at a time, mixing after each.
 Mix in vanilla.